UPCOMING 2025 dates

 Fresh produce Markets

 In an effort to bring fresh, healthy, local and Michigan-grown produce directly to senior citizens of Montmorency County, senior pop-up produce markets will be held weekly at the Lewiston, Atlanta & Hillman Senior centers beginning in late June.
 Seniors can purchase fresh produce at their respective Senior Center on a designated day and time.
-Each pop-up market will be open for approximately one hour every Tuesday.
+Each pop-up market will be open for approximately 1.5 hours every Tuesday.
 The tentative schedule is as follows:

 Each Tuesday through the growing season, Rose City Greenhouse & Allen's Produce, LLC will have $20 pre-ordered boxed produce available for purchase.
 Early in the season, availability will be limited but we anticipate having early squash, strawberries and cherries in June, with the product list expanding to include cucumbers, corn, tomatoes, peppers, herbs, cabbage, and more as the growing season progresses.